Stuff People Ask Often (FAQ)

-A: No bus, but we can help!
+A: No bus, but maybe we can help!
 Give us an email or a call and we'll talk about your specific situation.
-We can almost always solve this problem!
+Most of the time we solve this problem!

 Q: My camper doesn't have a sleeping bag and some other gear they might need, and we're not sure we can afford that stuff right now.
 Any options?

-A: We can get you a sleeping bag and most other camping items, no problem.
+A: No problem.
+We can get you a sleeping bag and most other camping items.
 Let us know ahead of time what you might need and we'll have some stuff waiting for your camper when they arrive.
 If you don't know what a camper will need, here's a starting point.

 COVID -19 FAQ:

 Please note: while there is no COVID vaccination requirement, all regular childhood immunizations are still required to attend camp, as has always been our policy.

-A: Campers should expect to be tested for COVID upon arrival.
-Beyond that, GCC's Medical Committee will continue to monitor COVID conditions and follow state guidelines and mandates.
+A: Campers may be tested for COVID upon arrival.
+Beyond that, GCC's Medical Committee will continue to monitor infectious disease conditions and follow state guidelines and mandates.
 Depending on conditions during the summer, nonpharmaceutical interventions may be implemented, including testing, masking, distancing, and routine sanitizing.
-At this time, masks are still required in medical settings in Oregon and are therefore required inside our Health House.

 We are very much looking forward to seeing ALL our campers this year!